Spring is in the air, and the first time home buyer tax credit is coming to an end.

 Pay some costs annually.
 It may be the easier, more convenient way to do things, but I prefer to keep some costs out of the monthly mortgage payment.
 Lenders have it in their best interests to require you to pay them all your costs (property taxes, insurance, association dues) on a monthly basis.
 But you may have the option to pay these costs on your own annually.
 That means you get to keep your money the entire year and have your money working for you.
 Also, you may be able to avoid installment fees by paying annually on some of these charges.

 Strive for a big down payment.
 The more you put down on the price of the home, the less in interest charges you’ll pay over the life of the loan.
-If total cost of ownership is what you want to keep low, then put a lot down.
+If total cost of ownership is what you want to keep low, then put a lot down, or work with a company like Unison that will help with the downpayment.
 And by putting at least 20% down, you’ll avoid that pesky private mortgage insurance (PMI).

 Shorten the length of your loan.
 Another way to reduce your interest costs is to go for a loan with a smaller term than the typical 30 years.
-An alternative to this would be to set up a prepaid plan where you make an extra principle payment every year, or pay more per installment.
-I’ve found this to be difficult to stick to in my own life though.
-If you want to guarantee fewer interest charges, then go with a 15 year loan versus a 30 year.
+An alternative to this would be to set up a prepaid plan where you make an extra principal payment every year, or pay more per installment.
+I’ve found this to be difficult to stick to in my own life, though.
+If you want to guarantee fewer interest charges, then go with a 15-year loan versus a 30 year.

 Shop for really low mortgage interest rates.
 One last thing you could do to reduce the overall cost of your home is to make sure you get the lowest rate possible.
 Just a few percentage points can shave off thousands of dollars in interest over the life of the loan.
 For an extensive list of the purchase(and refinance) interest rates in your area, check out my brand new mortgage rates page.